dj-io/blu/README.md

         -	Select between TestPyPI or Prod PyPI.
         - Provide changelog or release notes.
         -	Confirm the deployment target.
+        - Automatically detects the .pypirc file and verifies its validity.

     - Example